ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 # Preparation

-In this tutorial, we will estimate several structrural equation models based on the data by Dienlin & Metzger 2016) collected responses from n = 1,156 US American participants to test and extended versions of the privacy calculus model.
+In this tutorial, we will estimate several structural equation models based on the data by Dienlin & Metzger (2016) who collected responses from n = 1,156 US-American participants to test an extended version of the privacy calculus model.

 To run structurual equation models, we only need the package `lavaan`.
-Some further functions to evaluate SEMs are included in the package `semTools`, which we will load as well.

 But as we will have to wrangle the data bit and want to assess normality in the data, we will also load the package collection `tidyverse` and the package `psych`